Careers that work for how you think

 Managing online presence for businesses

-CreativityPattern recognitionDigital native skills
+CreativityPattern recognitionDigital skills

 SEO Specialist / Website Tester

-Optimizing websites and testing functionality
+Optimising websites and testing functionality

 Analytical thinkingAttention to detailTechnical skills